SimonMoynihan33/KVRN-Apparel/README.md

 ## Target Audience

-**KVRN Apparel**- is designed for style-conscious individuals looking for unique, high-quality apparel that combines bold design with a sleek, modern aesthetic.
+**KVRN Apparel** is designed for style-conscious individuals looking for unique, high-quality apparel that combines bold design with a sleek, modern aesthetic.
 The target audience includes:

-1. **Young Adults (Ages 18-35):**- Primarily targeting a demographic interested in contemporary fashion, self-expression, and unique designs that stand out.
+1. **Young Adults (Ages 18-35):** Primarily targeting a demographic interested in contemporary fashion, self-expression, and unique designs that stand out.

-2. **Creative Individuals:**- People with an interest in art and design, especially those who might participate in KVRN’s design submission competition to have their artwork featured on apparel.
+2. **Creative Individuals:** People with an interest in art and design, especially those who might participate in KVRN’s design submission competition to have their artwork featured on apparel.

-3. **Tech-Savvy Shoppers:**- Online shoppers who expect a seamless, mobile-friendly experience and appreciate features like Wishlist, product reviews, and quick, secure checkouts.
+3. **Tech-Savvy Shoppers:** Online shoppers who expect a seamless, mobile-friendly experience and appreciate features like Wishlist, product reviews, and quick, secure checkouts.

 [⬆️Back to top](<#KVRN-Apparel>)

 ## Problem Being Solved

-**KVRN Apparel**- addresses several key challenges in the online apparel shopping space, aiming to enhance user experience, brand loyalty, and operational efficiency.
+**KVRN Apparel** addresses several key challenges in the online apparel shopping space, aiming to enhance user experience, brand loyalty, and operational efficiency.
 The problems being solved include:

-1. **Streamlining the Shopping Experience:**- Many online stores lack intuitive navigation and product filtering, which can frustrate users.
+1. **Streamlining the Shopping Experience:** Many online stores lack intuitive navigation and product filtering, which can frustrate users.
 KVRN tackles this by offering responsive product filtering by gender and price, a Wishlist feature for favorites, and an organized catalog for quick product discovery.

-2. **Enhancing Post-Purchase Engagement:**- Traditional e-commerce stores often lack effective ways for users to interact with their orders post-purchase.
+2. **Enhancing Post-Purchase Engagement:** Traditional e-commerce stores often lack effective ways for users to interact with their orders post-purchase.
 KVRN’s per-item rating system within orders encourages users to provide feedback, helping improve the shopping experience while gathering valuable product insights.
 The rating is managed through a convenient Bootstrap modal that can be updated, while automatically disabling ratings for products that have been removed from the store.
 This ensures a seamless user experience and data accuracy.

-3. **Building Community and Brand Loyalty:**- By enabling users to submit their own designs in a competition format, KVRN fosters community involvement and deepens brand loyalty.
+3. **Building Community and Brand Loyalty:** By enabling users to submit their own designs in a competition format, KVRN fosters community involvement and deepens brand loyalty.
 Competition entries are managed dynamically, allowing users to update submissions and engage with KVRN’s brand in a creative way, with the added incentive of royalties for winning entries.

 Through these solutions, KVRN Apparel addresses both common e-commerce pain points and unique challenges related to community engagement, encouraging a lasting connection with users.